smorgo/3DDesigns/README.md

 An OpenSCAD library to creating bayonet locking connector parts.
 This is primarily a refactoring exercise, exploiting the good work of
 [Alexandre Da Silva Xavier](https://www.thingiverse.com/thing:3471896) over on Thingiverse.
 Alexandre's work is licensed under Creative Commons - Attribution.

+## Brother E550W Holder for IKEA Skadis
+A Fusion360 model for the Brother E550W label printer, allowing it to be mounted on an IKEA Skadis pegboard.
+Requires the Universal Skadis Hooks that you can find on Thingiverse.

 ## Coin Holder
 An OpenSCAD script to create a round coin holder.
 It has built-in support for a number of different currencies, but you can change it to suit your needs.